Dee68/pp5/README.md

 <summary> Authentication </summary>
 <br>

 The authentication flows come from a Custom user model inherited from django abstractuser model and have been styled to fit the theme of my website.
 At present when a user signs up a confirmation email is sent to their email address to confirm it before being able to access their account.Username field, email field and password field are required fields to enable a user to signup.The username and email fields are validated using ajax for a better user experience.
+Refraining from using the django-allauth library was a personal choice to try and understand how the best brains that built this library came about it.

 ![Sign Up](media/readme/register.png)